BobbieBarker/nodejs-rest-scaffold/README.md

 # Assignment Overview
 Create an Express based REST API for a Widget Store.
-The widget store has 1 or more widgets and each widget has a single brand.
+Each widget has a single brand.
 A brand can have multiple widgets.

 # The Models